 Choosing From The Different Supplier Research Tools

-When it comes to sourcing products to sell, the 4 tools described above serve different purposes.
+When it comes to sourcing products to sell in the USA, the 9 tools described above serve different purposes.

 ThomasNet.com and Makers Row are much more useful if you plan on creating and manufacturing your own product from scratch.
 As a result, you won’t find many suppliers on either service that sells other people’s branded products.

 ReferenceUSA is a directory of every business in the US which makes it much more versatile than ThomasNet.
 However, you will have to go through the results of your searches more carefully to find a supplier that matches your needs.

 If you are looking for wholesale vendors, try including the keyword “wholesale” alongside of your search keyword terms.
 But websites like Faire, Shopify Handshake and Wholesale Central will allow you to quickly find wholesale suppliers of all sizes.